Candy Cummings

-William Arthur "Candy" Cummings (October 18, 1848 – May 17, 1924) was an American professional baseball player.
-He played as a pitcher in the National Association of Professional Base Ball Players, and National League.
+William Arthur "Candy" Cummings (October 18, 1848 – May 17, 1924) was an American amateur and professional baseball player.
+He played as a pitcher in the National Association and National League.
 Cummings is widely credited with inventing the curveball.
 He was elected to the Baseball Hall of Fame in 1939.

 Early life

 Cummings was born in Ware, Massachusetts, on October 18, 1848.
 Four years later, his family moved to Brooklyn, New York.
 He attended Falley Seminary in Fulton, New York, from 1864 to 1866, and played for Falley's baseball team.
 He pitched his team to the county championship.
 After graduating from Falley, Cummings joined the Star Base Ball Club, one of Brooklyn's best clubs, pitching for its junior squad.
-(Prior to the formal introduction of professional baseball in 1871, all baseball clubs were amateur.)
 Showing great promise, he was lured to another top Brooklyn club, Excelsior.
 At the age of 17, Cummings made his debut in the National Association of Base Ball Players with the Excelsior senior team.
 His first game with the Excelsior seniors was on August 14, 1866, against the New York Mutuals.
 For his performance, he received prophetic praise from the Brooklyn Eagle: "[H]e has only to keep on in the way he has begun, and he will one day (not far distant) be ranked among the best pitchers of the country."
 Two weeks later, he led his team to a 24–12 win against the Newark Eurekas.
 After the latter game, baseball writer Henry Chadwick commented on the skills of the young Cummings and his promising future with the Excelsior club.
 Cummings played for the Excelsiors next season, and continued as the main pitcher for the Stars of Brooklyn from 1868 to 1871.

 His pitching skills led to his being called "Candy", a popular 19th-century nickname for a man who was the best at his craft.